byergs/byergs/README.md

  - Criteria were given a set of weight values to create a risk rating, which was checked for correlation with GPA and Ds and Fs.
  ![image](https://github.com/byergs/byergs.github.io/blob/main/images/Risk%20Rating%20Tally.png)

- Here's the first attempt at correlating the RisK Rating to GPAs.
+ Here's the first attempt at correlating the Risk Rating to GPAs.

  ![image](https://github.com/byergs/byergs.github.io/blob/main/images/Rating%20vs%20GPA.png)